serverless/dashboard/docs/integrations/aws.md

 ### CloudWatch Log Subscriptions

-When you enable instrumentation for a function, Serverlesss Console will setup a [Cloudwatch Subscription](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Subscriptions.html) to collect logs for that function.
+When you enable instrumentation for a function, Serverless Console will setup a [Cloudwatch Subscription](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Subscriptions.html) to collect logs for that function.
 Cloudwatch Subscriptions are configured in the region your function is deployed.

 ### Lambda Layer with Dev Mode Instrumentation Extension

-When Dev Mode instrumentaiton is enabled, an AWS Lambda Layer with an external extension is added to the function.
+When Dev Mode instrumentation is enabled, an AWS Lambda Layer with an external extension is added to the function.
 This extension is responsible for collecting the trace details, logs, errors, and warnings, and forwarding them to Serverless Console.
 This extension enables the real-time logging in DevMode by skipping